Skip to Content

 Wearing masks meant people weren’t worried about who they were, what their lineage was, what their status was, or how much money they had.

-It’s still fun now to make masks and wear them on Mardi Gras.
-And if you’re celebrating Mardi Gras at home, we definitely suggest checking out our DIY Mardi Gras masks tutorial to find out how to make your own masks.
+If you’re celebrating Mardi Gras at home, we definitely suggest checking out our DIY Mardi Gras masks tutorial for inspiration to make your own masks.
+You can decorate them with glitter, feathers, foam, sequins … whatever your heart desires.

 Serve Mardi Gras Food

 There are a lot of classic Mardi Gras foods, so it’s really easy to plan your Mardi Gras menu.
-Our current favorite is Mardi Gras Pasta.
+Our current favorite is Mardi Gras Pasta, made with shrimp and sausage in a pasta tossed with a Cajun alfredo sauce.

 Make Mardi Gras Desserts

-A really fun way to incorporate the Mardi Gras colors — gold, green, and purple — into your meal is with Mardi Gras dessert.
+A really fun way to incorporate the Mardi Gras colors into your meal is with Mardi Gras dessert.

-Our Mardi Gras Candy Bark recipe uses three different colors of candy melts to make it, so if you’re unfamiliar with candy melts, I suggest you check out our Tips For Using Candy Melts post first.
+Our Mardi Gras Candy Bark recipe uses three different colors of candy melts and sugar pearls to make it to make it look festive.

 Buy A King Cake